High-dimensional Sobolev tests on hyperspheres: Abstract

 \section{Abstract}

-We derive the limit null distribution of the class of Sobolev tests of uniformity on the hypersphere when the dimension and the sample size diverge to infinity at arbitrary rates.
-The limiting non-null behavior of these tests is obtained for a sequence of integrated von Mises--Fisher local alternatives.
+We derive the limit null distribution of the class of Sobolev tests of uniformity on the hypersphere as the dimension and the sample size diverge to infinity at arbitrary rates.
+The limiting non-null behavior of these tests is also explored: (\textit{i}) a general consistency result for Sobolev tests in high dimensions is shown and (\textit{ii}) the asymptotic power of the tests under sequences of integrated von Mises--Fisher local alternatives is obtained.
 The asymptotic results are applied to test for high-dimensional rotational symmetry and spherical symmetry.
-Numerical experiments illustrate the derived behavior of the uniformity and spherically symmetry tests under the null and under local and fixed alternatives.
+Numerical experiments illustrate the derived behavior of the uniformity and spherical symmetry tests under the null and under local and fixed alternatives.
+A real data application tests the high-dimensional normality of the cosmic microwave background.

 \begin{flushleft} \textbf{Keywords:} Directional statistics; Normality; Rotational symmetry; Spherical symmetry; Uniformity. \end{flushleft}